Effective shear and bulk viscosities for anisotropic flow: Effective viscosity as a predictor of the damping of

 We now discuss the compatibility of our results with those of Niemi {\it et al.\/}~\cite{Niemi:2015qia}.
 They have carried out extensive simulations with different $\eta/s(T)$ profiles, which have been chosen in such a way that they yields similar $v_2$ and $v_3$.
 We therefore expect that these profiles correspond to similar effective viscosities.
 Since, furthermore, one of the profiles is a constant $\eta/s=0.2$, we expect that $(\eta/s)_{n,\rm eff}\sim 0.2$ for all the other profiles, both for $n=2$ and $n=3$.
 The authors provide the parameterization for three of these profiles, which are named ``param1'', ``param2'' and ``param4''.
 Comparison with our results is not straightforward because they implement partial chemical equilibrium (PCE), and run hydrodynamics down to $T_f=100$~MeV.
 The energy density at $T=100$~MeV with PCE is approximately the same as at $T=140$~MeV without PCE.
 We try to take this difference into account, at least approximately, by evaluating the effective viscosity (\ref{defeffective}) with a lower value $T_f=140$~MeV.
 For this purpose, we extrapolate the weights $w_n^{(\eta)}$ down to 140~MeV using Eq.~(\ref{deltaplussmooth}), and we neglect the discrete contribution, which is small but depends on $T_f$, since we have not evaluated $w_f$ for $T_f=140$~MeV.
 We obtain $(\eta/s)_{2,{\rm eff}}=0.175$ and $(\eta/s)_{3,{\rm eff}}=0.163$ for ``param1'', $0.184$ and $0.185$ for ``param2'', and $0.206$ and $0.207$ for ``param4''.
 As expected, all effective viscosities are close to $0.2$.
 The ordering explains the fine splitting observed in Fig.~14 (a) of Ref.~\cite{Niemi:2015qia}, which shows that the damping is weakest for the ``param1'' parametrization, and strongest for the ``param4'' parametrization.
+This shows that effective viscosities can used to efficiently classify parametrizations of temperature-dependent viscosities.